 Garden Grove Unified School District (GGUSD) is committed to ensuring its 67 schools provide modern, safe classrooms that give our more than 43,000 students a high quality 21st century education.
-While our students excel, our aging facilities require critical repairs and updates.
+While our students excel in the classroom, our aging facilities require critical repairs and updates.
 Our Board of Education has long supported school improvement and modernization initiatives.
 Our district is grateful for the tremendous support we have received from our community, which has approved two bond measures.
 In 2010, GGUSD voters approved its first bond measure, Measure A, which funded critical safety and infrastructure repairs.
 In 2016, GGUSD voters approved Measure P, the district's second bond measure, to provide funding for air-conditioning (a/c) in the remaining schools without a/c, building seismic and safety upgrades, athletic facilities, and classroom improvements to support 21st century instruction.

 In 2010, 63.8% of voters approved Measure A to fund the first phase of urgent classroom repairs and updates our schools needed at that time.
 GGUSD used $250 million in Measure A funds to leverage approximately $300 million in state and $30 million in federal matching funds to upgrade schools at no additional cost to local taxpayers.